Diegomoro415/Rock-Paper-Scissor-Lizard-Spock-Game/README.md

 - Featured name of the game.
 - The navbar with links to game, quiz and feedback page.
 - It allows users to easily navigate the page.
-- User stories covered:  1 and 5.
+- User stories covered: 5.

 ![Feedback Header](docs/features/feedback_header.png)